Five States Are Eliminating Black Districts. Louisiana Just Approved the Map That Started It.

 What the Court Changed

 On April 29, 2026, the Supreme Court ruled 6-3 that Section 2 of the Voting Rights Act no longer covers maps that produce discriminatory outcomes.
-Writing for the majority, Justice Alito held that plaintiffs must now prove intentional discrimination — that the people who drew the lines did so because of race, not just that the result dilutes minority voting power.
+Writing for the majority, Justice Alito held that plaintiffs must now prove intentional discrimination.
+Not just that the result dilutes minority voting power, but that the people who drew the lines did so because of race.

 That standard is functionally impossible to meet.
 Legislators do not write “we did this to reduce Black representation” into the legislative record.
-They cite compactness, communities of interest, partisan advantage.
+They cite compactness or partisan advantage.
 The intent standard lets them do whatever they want as long as they do not say why.

 “The majority’s rule renders Section 2 all but a dead letter.”